acumos/acumos-java-client/docs/end-user-guide/onboarding-java-guide.rst

 5.	token_type – apitoken (for api based token authentication),jwttoken(for jwt token based authentication)
 6.	token_file – Path where token file is present
 7.	dump_path – path where modeldump needs to be save
+8.  isMicroservice - True/False based on user's choice to generate microservice

 Pass the following argument as an input to run the JavaClient.jar file

 1. H/G – H for H2O model and G for Generic java model
-2. Supporting folder path – pass the path where modelrunner, model file, application.properties and data file are present
+2. Supporting folder path – pass the path where modelrunner, model file, application.properties, license.json and data file are present
 3. ModelName – The name of model file
 4. DataFile – name of the data file present in supporting folder(optional in case if you have .proto file)
 5. OnboardingType - pass WebOnboard if needed modeldump for webbased onboarding.
 For onboarding through client keep it blank(Optional)